pplog/strava-log-overlay/README.md

 ```bash
 node index.js
 ```
 The server will start on `http://localhost:3001`.
+On the first run, it will automatically create a `cache` directory to store activity data.

 ### 2. Start the Frontend Application